RUMONMD89/Netflix-Data-Analysis_SQL_Project/README.md

     movie_count DESC, tv_show_count DESC;
 ```
 Objective: Analyze Netflix's content distribution by counting total movies and TV shows in each country.

+Q3) Find the the most common ratings for both movies and TV shows.